 In the era of Photoshopped thighs and girls contracting every-eating-disorder-under-the-sun, it’s become quite the trend to champion body-positive thoughts and self-acceptance through social media.

-You’ve ALL seen the memes.
+We’ve ALL seen the memes.

 “I’m so Flaw-some”…